 It's selling like wildfire!

-Wildly Affordable Organic has been seen in the top 10 on the list of organic cookbooks sold on Amazon.com for 25 months (more than two years!), where it has made the #2 in budget cookbooks as well.
+Wildly Affordable Organic has been seen in the top 10 on the list of organic cookbooks sold on Amazon.com for 26 months (more than two years!), where it has made the #2 in budget cookbooks as well.
 In fact, it's selling better than ever as word-of-mouth spreads!
 WAO was the 3rd best-selling cookbook in 2011 at my favorite bookstore, Quail Ridge Books, even though it came out in June.
 Midwest Book Review gave my cookbook its highest rating (five out of five stars), Progressive Radio Network show It's All About Food featured the cookbook and me, and the New York Post added a copy of Wildly Affordable Organic to a beach bag for a summer photo shoot.

 I love doing TV and radio spots